extratype/chunkdisk/README.md

 ```

 * UTF-8 encoding
 * Disk size and chunk size must be a multiple of 4096.
+NOTE: for performance choose cluster size not less than 4096 bytes.
 * The sum of max. number of chunks must be at least (Disk size) / (Chunk size) + surplus (0 ~ 1).

 ## Issues